-The first return policy you create will be your default return policy.
-If the feed for an item does not include a
+If the feed for a product does not include a

-return_policy_label column, if the
+return_policy_label column, or if the

 return_policy_label attribute is blank, or if the return policy specified by the feed cannot be found, the default return policy will be used.